gaslight/live_element/guides/server/live-layouts.md

     <%= @inner_content %>

-To use the live layout, update your LiveView to pass the `:layout` option to `use Phoenix.LiveView`:
+To use the live layout, update your LiveView to pass the `:layout` option to `use LiveElement`:

-    use Phoenix.LiveView, layout: {MyAppWeb.LayoutView, "live.html"}
+    use LiveElement, layout: {MyAppWeb.LayoutView, "live.html"}

 If you are using Phoenix v1.5, the layout is automatically set when generating apps with the `mix phx.new --live` flag.